 In an essay titled "Digital Ethics," the writer (Dan Richards) defines a new word: "netiquette."
 It is a hybrid word that combines "network" and "etiquette."
 Richards defines netiquette as the social code of the internet.

-In addition to providing the meaning of the word, his essay explains why it is needed.
+Instead of just providing the meaning of the word, Richards' essay-a copy of which is attached below-explains why it is needed.
 To do so, he introduces the concept of digital ethics:

-"Because ethics refers to the way groups and individuals relate to, treat, and resolve issues with each other, digital ethics then encompasses how users and participants in online environments interact with each other and the technologies and platforms used to engage."
+Because ethics refers to the way groups and individuals relate to, treat, and resolve issues with each other, digital ethics then encompasses how users and participants in online environments interact with each other and the technologies and platforms used to engage.

-He continues that, "one of the most immediate reasons why digital ethics are important is because how we present, indeed construct our persona(s) affects the way in which our communication and intentions will be received.
+....One of the most immediate reasons why digital ethics are important is because how we present, indeed construct our persona(s) affects the way in which our communication and intentions will be received.
 The notion that individual ethics impact our arguments is nothing new.

-Much of how we understand and categorize argumentation today stems from Aristotle's 'appeals,' which are generally understood as the means of persuasion--how we support our arguments for specific audiences."
+Much of how we understand and categorize argumentation today stems from Aristotle's "appeals," which are generally understood as the means of persuasion-how we support our arguments for specific audiences.